Nation’s lonesome travellers sick of telling wayward dogs to “g’on now, get” - The Beaverton

 “I came out here to get away from civilization and connect with my inner self,” said longtime backpacker Celeste Dales.
 “How am I supposed to do that when every night a Schnauzer appears, cocks his head to the side, and gingerly puts his paw on my lap as if to say ‘so long as you’re alive you can never really be alone’?”

-While the seemingly miraculous presence of dog can prove beneficial, many voyagers argue, after a while, they have no choice but to toss their plate of baked beans into the fire out of frustration and say “why don’t you high tail it out of here pal, I alone.”
+While the seemingly miraculous presence of dog can prove beneficial, many voyagers argue, after a while, they have no choice but to toss their plate of baked beans into the fire out of frustration and say “why don’t you high tail it out of here pal, I work alone.”

 “I sure did appreciate the labrador who pulled me out of the rapids last week but I just didn’t expect him to stick around so long after,” said semi-professional rambler Llewellyn Edwards.
-“Just ‘cause I look like a Preston Sturgess-esque hobo with my bindle and fingerless gloves don’t I can’t have a serious and debilitating dog allergy.”
+“Just ‘cause I look like a Preston Sturgess-esque hobo with my bindle and fingerless gloves don’t mean I can’t have a serious and debilitating dog allergy.”

 Experts can’t say for certain how the stray dogs consistently find the travellers, though one theory stands out.
 “It’s the jerky.
 The dogs can smell beef jerky for miles and they all carry an insane amount of it,” said researcher Dr. Seth Martens.
 “Not to mention some of their harmonicas can reach the dog whistle octave.”